Last updated on July 3rd, 2021 at 01:03 pm

 Deadlifts are basically an exercise to train the posterior chain, and they typically work the hips, glutes, and hamstrings the hardest.

-But this doesn’t mean there isn’t any involvement from the lats, upper back, and traps.
+But, this doesn’t mean there isn’t any involvement from the lats, upper back, and traps when you deadlift.

 Basically, the upper body muscles of the posterior chain will perform an isometric contraction throughout the movement.